hpe-storage/scod/docs/learn/hpe_storage_k8s/index.md

 The Kubernetes master is responsible for maintaining the desired state for your cluster.
 When you interact with Kubernetes, such as by using the kubectl command-line interface, you’re communicating with your cluster’s Kubernetes master.

 !!!
 Note
-    The “master” refers to a collection of processes managing the cluster state.
+    "Master” refers to a collection of processes managing the cluster state.
 Typically all these processes run on a single node in the cluster, and this node is also referred to as the master.
 The master can also be replicated for availability and redundancy.

 **Kubernetes Nodes:** <br />
 The nodes in a cluster are the machines (VMs, physical servers, etc) that run your applications and cloud workflows.
 The Kubernetes master controls each node; you’ll rarely interact with nodes directly.